 Rich people in the 18th Century

-The wealthy owned comfortable upholstered furniture.
+In 18th century England the wealthy owned comfortable upholstered furniture.
 They owned beautiful furniture, some of it veneered or inlaid.
-In the 18th century much fine furniture was made by Thomas Chippendale (1718-1779), George Hepplewhite (?-1786) and Thomas Sheraton (1751-1806).
+In the 18th century, much fine furniture was made by Thomas Chippendale (1718-1779), George Hepplewhite (?-1786), and Thomas Sheraton (1751-1806).
 The famous clockmaker James Cox (1723-1800) made exquisite clocks for the rich.

 Life in the 18th Century